AlessandroRossi87/Plant-Parenthood/README.md

 **Authentications**

-This Epic covers the authentication features
+This Epic covers the authentication features like sign in and sign out.

 **Navigation**

-This epic covers the front end creation of the application in regards to posts.
-This is to allow users to interact with the backend API via the user interface in order to create, read, update and delete their own posts.
+This epic covers the navigation and scrolling features of the application.
+This allows users to navigate around and access all features of the website.

 **Plants**

-This epic covers the front end creation of the application in regards to comments on posts.
-This is to allow users to interact with the backend API in order add comments on posts.
+This epic covers the front end creation of "plants", the application's name for posts.
+This is to allow users to share their plants with pictures and receive feedback through reactions and comments.

 **Comments**

-This epic covers the front end creation of the application in regards to user profiles.
-This is to allow users to interact with the backend API via the user interface to manage their own profiles.
+This epic covers the front end creation of comments underneath plants.
+This is to allow users to create comments and interact with other users.

 **Profile**

-This epic covers the front end creation of the application in regards to artists.
-This is to allow users to interact with the backend API and register/unregister themselves as artists and display their artist information.
+This epic covers the front end creation of the application with creating profiles.
+This is to allow users to interact with the backend API to create a profile, share plants and react and comment to other users' plants.

 **Followers**

-This epic covers the front end creation of the application in regards to artist reviews.
-This is to allow users to interact with the backend API via the user interface allow users to leave reviews on specific artists.
+This epic covers the front end creation of the application with followers.
+This is to allow users to interact with the backend API via the user interface and allow users to become each other's followers so that their plants can be visualized in the "feed"

 **Plant Request**

-This epic covers the front end creation of the application in regards to artist reviews.
-This is to allow users to interact with the backend API via the user interface allow users to leave reviews on specific artists.
+This epic covers the front end creation of the application in regards to plant request.
+This allows the user to interact with the backend API via the user interface to offer "plant children", or offspring, for each of their plant or request plant children from others.
+This epic was discarted because of time constringement and can be now considered a future implementation.

 **Contact**

-This epic covers the front end creation of the application in regards to artist reviews.
-This is to allow users to interact with the backend API via the user interface allow users to leave reviews on specific artists.
+This epic covers the front end creation of the application contact form.
+This is to allow users to interact with the backend API via the user interface allow users to contact the website's administrator.
 <hr>
 <br>